Search Results

 Is Your Labor Law Posting Coverage Current?

-By law, U.S. employers must ensure mandatory labor law information is accessible to every employee, not only those in the office.
-Federal agencies, like the Department of Labor (DOL), indicate that digital postings can supplement physical copies if employees are remote or split their time between home and office.
+By law, U.S. employers must provide mandatory labor law information to every employee, not only those who work onsite Federal agencies, like the Department of Labor (DOL), indicate that digital labor law posters can supplement physical copies if employees are remote or split their time between home and office.
 DOL guidance further specifies that electronic postings should be made available to employees who don’t visit a location with physical postings at least 3-4 times per month.

 Providing Multi-State Compliance for Remote Workers